Chuck Larson: Work

 Chuck served on the Pearl Mutual Fund board of directors from 2006 until his appointment.
 He prosecuted as an assistant county attorney in Jones County, Iowa from 1997 to 1999.
 He was then named General Counsel for the ESCO Group, a Marion, Iowa, technology services firm with more than 250 employees.
 He served in this capacity until 2006.
 He was also chairman of the Republican Party of Iowa from 2001 to 2005 and served on U.S. Senator John McCain's presidential kitchen cabinet.

 Ambassador Larson is one of the founding partners of Larson Shannahan and Slifka group (LS2group), a bipartisan public affairs firm in Des Moines, IA, whose projects range from local to international covering a diverse groups of sectors.

 Education

 Ambassador Larson is a 1992 graduate of the University of Iowa, where he received his Bachelor of Arts degree in economics.
-He graduated with honors and distinction and is a member of the Phi Beta Kappa Society honors society.
+He graduated with honors and distinction and is a member of the Phi Beta Kappa honor society.
 In 1996, Ambassador Larson received his Juris Doctor degree with distinction from the University College of Law.